apenella/go-ansible/README.md

 #### DefaultExecute struct

-The `DefaultExecute` executor is a component provided by the _go-ansible_ library for managing the commands execution.
+The `DefaultExecute` executor is a component provided by the _go-ansible_ library for managing the execution of the commands.
 It offers flexibility and customization options to suit various use cases.
 Think of the `DefaultExecute` executor as a pipeline that handles command execution.
 It consists of three main stages, each managed by a different component:

 - **Commander**: Generates the command to be executed.